Prem-Deep9/Multiclass-Classifaction-using-Binary-Perceptron/README.md

 3. Applying the prediction model A<sub>ij</sub> to an incoming object $\bar{X}$ is interpreted as voting.
 A<sub>ij</sub> votes either +1 for $\bar{X}$ to be in class i, or A<sub>ij</sub> votes +1 for $\bar{X}$ to be in class j.
 4. For an incoming object $\bar{X}$, apply all prediction models one by one.
 5. The class label with the most votes is declared as the winner.
+### Drawbacks
+There might be ambiguity if some classes got the same number of votes (if the binary classifier can produce a confidence score, it can be used to break ties)

 # One-vs-Many Approach